stevelorenz/build-vnf/README.md

 Once the Vagrant and Virtualbox are installed, you can open a terminal (or CMD/powershell on Windows) on your host OS and change the current working directory to the build-vnf source directory which contains the Vagrantfile.
-Fowllowing commands can be used to manage the VM
+Following commands can be used to manage the VM

 ```bash
 # Print current machine states